2023 Best Computer Science Schools

 CompSci majors at LATI take out an average of $14,250 in student loans while working on their egree.

-University of Washington - Tacoma Campus came in at #22 in this year’s edition of the Best Computer Science Schools ranking.
-UW Tacoma is a medium-sized public school located in the city of Tacoma.
+University of Washington - Tacoma Campus ranked #22 on this year’s Best Computer Science Schools list.
+UW Tacoma is a medium-sized public school located in the medium-sized city of Tacoma.

 After completing their degree, compsci graduates from Colgate carry an average student debtload of $17,500.

-University of Maryland - College Park landed the #24 spot in the 2023 rankings for the best computer science programs.
-Located in the suburb of College Park, UMCP is a public college with a very large student population.
+University of Maryland - College Park ranked #24 on this year’s Best Computer Science Schools list.
+Located in the large suburb of College Park, UMCP is a public school with a very large student population.

 CompSci majors at UMCP take out an average of $21,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $307.

-University of Washington - Seattle Campus came in at #25 in this year’s edition of the Best Computer Science Schools ranking.
-Located in the city of Seattle, UW Seattle is a public school with a fairly large student population.
+University of Washington - Seattle Campus landed the #25 spot in the 2023 rankings for the best computer science programs.
+Located in the large city of Seattle, UW Seattle is a public college with a very large student population.

 After completing their degree, compsci graduates from UW Seattle carry an average student debtload of $16,220.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $218.